PDXChinese/pdxchinese.github.io/_pages/dragon.md

 **Mahjong and Ping Pong (12:30pm-5pm)**

-[Mahjong](https://www.smithsonianmag.com/arts-culture/the-asian-game-of-mahjong-which-creates-order-out-of-chaos-is-trending-in-the-west-180986021/) is more than a game — it's a social ritual.
-For many Chinese families and communities, especially among older generations, it's a way to gather, chat, and strengthen relationships.
+[Mahjong](https://www.smithsonianmag.com/arts-culture/the-asian-game-of-mahjong-which-creates-order-out-of-chaos-is-trending-in-the-west-180986021/) and [Ping Pong (Table tennis)](https://en.wikipedia.org/wiki/Table_tennis) are more than just games.
+For many Chinese families and communities, it's a way to gather, chat, and strengthen relationships.

-[Ping Pong (Table tennis)](https://en.wikipedia.org/wiki/Table_tennis) is so popular in China that it’s a common sight in schools, parks, and offices, with people of all ages playing both casually and competitively.

 Location: CCBA Hall, 315 NW Davis St (north side of the stage)